U.S. gunmaker Remington files for bankruptcy

 Major U.S. companies and retailers have taken some steps to restrict firearm sales.

-Citigroup Inc said last week it will require new retail-sector clients to sell firearms only to customers who passed background checks and to bar sales of high-capacity magazines.
+Citigroup Inc (C.N) said last week it will require new retail-sector clients to sell firearms only to customers who passed background checks and to bar sales of high-capacity magazines.

-Citi also said it was restricting sales for buyers under 21, a move adopted by other large retailers, while Kroger Co’s superstore chain Fred Meyer said it will stop selling firearms entirely.
+Citi also said it was restricting sales for buyers under 21, a move adopted by other large retailers, while Kroger Co’s (KR.N) superstore chain Fred Meyer said it will stop selling firearms entirely.

 Cerberus Capital Management LP, the private equity firm that controls Remington, will lose ownership in the bankruptcy.